Shida-Jiang/A-new-framework-for-nonlinear-Kalman-filters/README.md

 The five files correspond to five different use cases.

 02/04/2025 update: In UKF and CKF, sqrtm(Variance) is now replaced by chol(Variance).', making the algorithm faster.

+11/25/2025 update: We conducted additional experiments to validate the need for the "back out" step.
+The related codes can be found in the folder entitled "Necessity_of_back_out."
+Additionally, the newly uploaded "Target_tracking_ANEE.m" compares the accuracy of covariance estimation between the old and new frameworks.